awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day2.md

 	- Things can be true when you are asleep
 	- Every science depends exclusively upon the knowledge of the true god
 	- Proving god through reason
-- things exist, at least in an object of pure mathmatics
+- things exist, at least in an object of pure mathematics

-### Meditation 6
+## Meditation 6

-# Galileo
+# In Class Review
-- Popularized heliocentric
-	- Copernicus as well
-	- Didn't have much evidence
-- Condemned in 1633
-- Closely related to the church, knew how to work the church
-- Aristotelian originally
-- Invented telescope
-- First Person to observe sunspots
-	- Contrary to traditional views of infinite universe, and perfection by god
-- Jupiter Belts
-- __The Dialog's and the Two Chief World System__
-	- Condemned for this by the pope and many others
-- Most of what is said about Galileo is false
-- When you take away your senses there are still those properties per say but we cannot quantify them
-- Secondaries are effects within the mind caused by the primary
-	- Red
-	- White
-	- Bitter
+- Unlike bacon, not using empirical analysis, rather a logical one
+- Begins with can I doubt?
+	- Can I be deceived when following the criteria of understanding if something is true
-	- Sweet
+		- Senses
-- Primary maybe understood as things we can perceive objectively through senses.
-	- Shape
+		- Dream argument
+	- We cant take _"Im awake"_ as a basis of certainty
+- When we think a chair or a table as something real there
+	- We can only do this through our minds
+	- The existence of external objects relys on our mind
-	- Solidity
+		- Existence not reality
-	- Motion
+	-
-- Stripping an object down to its bones
-- Primary must belong to it because we cant think of something without it